noaa-nwfsc/Skagit-IBM/CONFIG_README.md

 - `mortMin`: float; optional; default 0.0005; mort_min_c parameter used in fish mortality equation
 - `mortMax`: float; optional; default 0.002; mort_max_d parameter used in fish mortality equation
 - `growthSlope`: float; optional; default 0.0007; growthSlope used in Pmax equation
+- `agentAwareness`: string; optional; default "medium"; the agent awareness level (aka movement omniscience) to use in the model.
+Options are "low", "medium", and "high".
 - `envDataType`: string, either `file` or `sim`
     - if `envDataType` is `file`, the following entries are expected:
         - `recStartTimestep`: the number of 1-hour timesteps from midnight on January 1 to the start date/time of the recruitment data